 3. Reflect (or challenge) local tradition in your signature architecture style to attract more of the right projects

-While Miami is known for its modern style, and Miami Beach features iconic art deco and mid-century architecture, the Gulf Coast is a mix of mediterranean themes and modern beach style.
-And that’s in contrast to the beachfront cottage style of the Panhandle coast and traditional tin-roof “Cracker” style of central Florida.
+While downtown Miami is known for its sleek, modern style, and Miami Beach features iconic art deco and mid-century architecture, the Gulf Coast is a mix of mediterranean themes and modern beach style.
+And that’s in contrast to the beachfront cottage style of the Panhandle coast and traditional tin-roof “Cracker” style of Central Florida.

 So …What are you known for?
 What’s your take on "Florida" or "coastal" or "southern" architectural design?
 Does it embrace or challenge your local traditions?